DStefani86/daily_workday_planner/README.md

 ## Description

 Here is a planner for your every day work schedule!
 It features a space to input your tasks according to the time which updates live.
-If the time
+If the time has passed the hours become color coded so you know where you're at with the day.
+Enjoy.

 [Daily Workday Planner](https://dstefani86.github.io/daily_workday_planner/)